AndrewMusgrave/automatic-pull-request-review/README.md

 > 👍 Github action to automate pull requests

 This action allows you to use any of the `pull_request` [webhook event](https://help.github.com/en/articles/events-that-trigger-workflows#webhook-events) to automate pull request reviews.
-For example when a `pull request` is `opened` by `dependabot` automatically prove it.
+For example when a `pull request` is `opened` by `dependabot`, automatically approve it.

 ## Usage